Faster matrix math in R on macOS

 Data Analyst vs Data Scientist: Industry Perspectives

 Both “Data Analyst” (DA) and “Data Scientist” (DS) are titles that vary greatly between industries and even amongst individual organizations within industries.
 As the roles behind titles change over time, it is natural for some teams to ask themselves the following questions: should we have distinct roles or just stick to one?
 How would we differentiate the roles in a way that fulfills our organization’s needs and is generally consistent with similar organizations?
+Do we want to consider a DS to be equivalent to a Sr. DA, the only difference being the title?
+Answering these questions not only establishes clear responsibilities and expectations, but enables hiring managers and recruiters to communicate clearly with potential applicants in the future (in job postings, for example).

 Resources for learning to visualize data with R/ggplot2